-Machine learning is an application of Artificial Intelligence where we give machines access to data and let them use that data to learn for themselves.
-It's basically getting a computer to perform a task without explicitly being programmed to do so.
+Machine learning is basically getting a computer to perform a task without it being explicitly programmed to do so.

 Your kids have probably watched a battle bots competition before, right?
-You know, where robots are coded with an algorithm (a set of instructions that are followed to accomplish a task; it’s a computer’s thought process) to attack and "battle" each other.
+You know, where robots are coded with an algorithm - a set of instructions that are followed to accomplish a task; a computer’s thought process - to attack and "battle" each other.

 Well, if machine learning was used in this situation, the robot itself would make a decision in the moment based on the information it has been given.
 Meaning, the robot would choose to perform either option A or option B, rather than being told through code to always perform option A no matter what.

-So, instead of coding software with specific instructions, machine learning trains an algorithm so it can learn how to make decisions for itself.
+So, while we like to say coding is like feeding a computer a set of instructions, instead of coding software with specific steps to follow, machine learning trains an algorithm so it can learn how to make decisions for itself.

 Read More: How Does Artificial Intelligence Self-Learn?